ingolemo/python-lenses/tutorial/intro.md

 	>>> lens[1].get()(data)
 	2

-Now, the above code was an aweful lot of work just to do the equivalent of `data[1]`.
+Now, the above code was an awful lot of work just to do the equivalent of `data[1]`.
 However, we can use this same lens to do other tasks.
 One thing we can do is create a function that can set our focus to some other value.
 We can do that with the `set` method.
 The `set` method